DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ## Step 15: Implementing Mission Applications within your bigbang environment

-BigBang by itself serves as a jumping off point, but many users will want to implement their own mission specific applications in to the cluster.
+Big Bang by itself serves as a jumping off point, but many users will want to implement their own mission specific applications in to the cluster.
 BigBang has implemented a `packages:` and `wrapper:`  section to enable and support this in a way that ensures connectivity between your mission specific requirements and existing BigBang utilities, such as istio, the monitoring stack, and network policy management.
 [Here](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/guides/deployment-scenarios/extra-package-deployment.md) is the documentation for the `packages` utility.

 We will implement a simple additional utility as a proof of concept, starting with a basic podinfo client.
 This will use the `wrapper` key to provide integration between bigbang and the Mission Application, without requiring the full Istio configuration to be placed inside BigBang specific keys of the dependent chart.